-ANSI/SPRI ES-1, "Wind Design Standard for Edge Systems Used with Low Slope Roofing Systems," is a standard addressing the design wind loads and wind resistances testing of edge metal systems, except gutters, used to secure the perimeters of low-slope membrane roof systems.
+ANSI/SPRI/FM 4435/ES-1 (ES-1), "Wind Test Design Standard for Edge Systems Used with Low Slope Roofing Systems," is a standard addressing wind resistances testing of edge metal systems, except gutters, used to secure the perimeters of low-slope membrane roof systems.

-ANSI/SPRI ES-1 also is sometimes referenced in project specifications as a specific requirement for edge metal flashings.
+In addition to the code requirement, ES-1 also is sometimes referenced in project specifications as a specific requirement for edge metal flashings.

-Wind resistance values for specific edge metal flashing profiles typically are provided by the manufacturers of edge metal systems.
+Wind resistance values for specific edge metal flashing profiles typically are provided by manufacturers of edge metal systems.
 Project designers should include in their designs specific edge metal systems that have wind resistance values suitable for the specific building design.

 To provide for building code compliance of ship-fabricated edge metal flashings, NRCA has conducted extensive testing using ES-1 of various edge metal flashing profiles.
 The edge metal profiles tested are based upon the construction details contained in The NRCA Roofing Manual.